 Tick control can’t be about the weather.

 At Mosquito Squad of the Twin Cities we have a better solution.
-Our barrier spray eliminates 90% of adult ticks on contact.
+Our barrier treatment eliminates 90% of adult ticks on contact.
 Our tick tube system eliminates the ticks of the future.
 Strategically placed tubes with treated cotton are placed in your yard and small mammals (namely mice) use the cotton as nesting material.
 Larval ticks attach themselves to these mammals and contact to the treated materials cause the ticks to die, thus eliminating them before their most lethal stage.
 It also eliminates them before they become adult ticks that multiply.
 We are stopping the tick population growth cycle.

 Lyme disease has been an epidemic for years.
 The only real way to avoid it is to avoid the ticks.